Overview

 CeDePesca disseminated the results of the MSC PA among fishery stakeholders in 2012, including local producers and exporters in the state of Ceará, and importers in the USA with the collaboration of the Sustainable Fisheries Partnership.
 As a result of this outreach efforts, seven US importers and ten Brazilian exporters expressed their interest in becoming partners to the FIP.
 In parallel, as a product of the Resources Legacy Fund grant and the UNEP-CeDePesca partnership, the first FIP workplan was designed by CeDePesca in May 2012 with the goal of addressing the shortcomings identified in the MSC PA.
 Most FIP activities were implemented at the time with funds provided by UNEP, the RLF, and by US importers through the SFP.

 On the other hand, Brazilian exporters agreed to support the FIP and in February 2013, SINDFRIO signed an agreement with CeDePesca.
-SINDFRIO provided funding and participated in the FIP between February 2013 and February 2022.
-In March 2022 they informed CeDePesca of its decision not to renew its participation in the project.
+SINDFRIO provided financing and participated in the FIP between February 2013 and February 2022.
+In March 2022, it informed CeDePesca of its decision not to renew its participation in the project.

 For more information on the background of this FIP, please visit CeDePesca's Brazilian Lobster FIP Public Report .

-The Brazilian red and green lobster FIP is being implemented by CeDePesca, Tequesta Bay, WWF and the Associação Pesca Sustentável de Icapuí, with the ultimate goal of achieving an
+The Brazilian red and green lobster FIP was being implemented by CeDePesca, Tequesta Bay, WWF, Associação Pesca Sustentável de Icapuí, M M SEA, Federação dos Pescadores d

 - Achieve a mandatory live-lobster delivery policy, so that lobsters are delivered alive to processing plants by May 2020.